Leadership Inspirations Library

 If your teachers or parents were anything like mine, they taught you that hard work is essential in life to get to where you want to be.

-Language is a fundamental aspect of communication.
 In order for me to be able to communicate effectively with another person, we both have to agree on a mutually intelligible language.
+But, what happens when language is actually a barrier to communication?

-I never thought that my horse would be the one who challenged me to fine tune my facilitation skills, but this incident brought it directly to my attention.
+I never thought that my horse would be the one who challenged me to fine tune my facilitation skills but I’ve learned so much from working with horses over the years, why not facilitation?

 Naturally, as people, we all want to feel included.
 Unfortunately for most of us, we don’t always feel this way.